wpreimes/datedown/README.rst

 Use as a command line program
 -----------------------------

 After installation the ``datedown`` program should be available in your shell.
 To get detailed instructions on how to use it run ``datedown -h``.

+If it is impossible to know the exact filename on the server then also a recursive version of the script is available under the name ``datedown_rec``.

 Example
 ~~~~~~~